 Carrie, former Joy Home foster parent, has written a very on-point blog about the mass, global abandonment of children with disabilities in developing countries, including India.
 Please read and share if you feel led, as it is an important issue written in wonderful perspective by a person who has witnessed the issue.
 I don’t claim to have expertise with it, so I believe it would be better served if read from her perspective.

 Other SCH updates:

-The following children or young adults have an unspecified seizure disorder and are not yet fully sponsored:
+The following children or young adults have a seizure disorder & are not fully sponsored:

 Clicking a child or young adult’s name will direct you to their individual sponsorship pages.

-*Tricia is listed for international adoption with the adoption advocacy and grant writing website Reece’s Rainbow!
-Learn more by using the top bar of my blog: under the drop-down menu ‘Adoption Advocacy’, click ‘Waiting Children’.
+The following kids are listed for international adoption with the adoption advocacy and grant website Reece’s Rainbow!
+Learn more by using the top bar of my blog: under the drop-down menu ‘Adoption Advocacy’, click ‘Waiting Children’ or ‘Find Me Friday‘.

 An important part of SCH’s work is YOU!
 SCH relies on donations to keep running.
 Donation opportunities include child sponsors at any cost per month, from as low as $25/month.
 Sponsorship usually costs between $300 and $500 per child, depending on complexity of needs and which city they live in (Ongole or Hyderabad).

 You can sponsor any child who needs additional funding at SCH by using the resources found here.
 Use these resources to get involved in other ways, such as becoming an advocate or volunteering.
 You can also become a medical sponsor (ideal for large groups or organizations who wish to support SCH) and donate toward monthly emergency medical expenses; or become an educational sponsor and donate toward a specific on-site school.
 Learn about other ways to give charitably to SCH here, and check back often for additional opportunities.